Momen-Alshouha/console-app-bank/README.md

 2. **Compile the Code:**

-   - **For Visual Studio Community (Windows):**
+   - **For Visual Studio :**

-     Open the project in Visual Studio Community and compile using the IDE.
+     Open the project in Visual Studio and compile using the IDE.

    - **For Unix-like systems (using GCC):**